cosmos/cosmos-sdk/ROADMAP.md

     - Dynamic support allows the Cosmos SDK to release a cmd line tool that could work with any chain.
     - Add metadata support to latest version of Cosmos SDK and, if possible, backport to older versions
 - Multi-chain command
-    - release a cmd line tool that can be pointed a grpc endpoint which then can produce cmd lines to interact with the chain
+    - Release a cmd line tool that can be pointed a grpc endpoint which then can produce cmd lines to interact with the chain
 - Auto-cli tx support
-    - tx support for auto-cli/hubl
+    - Tx support for auto-cli/hubl
-        - this would fully remove the need for application developers to write cli commands for their modules
+        - This would fully remove the need for application developers to write cli commands for their modules

 ### Dev UX

-**Deliverable**
 - [Release collections v1](https://github.com/cosmos/cosmos-sdk/issues/14300)
     - Collections is a new abstraction layer similar to the ORM.
 In the ADR phase it received support from many in the ecosystem.
     - V1 release should allow modules to be migrated to collections.
 - Migrate 3 modules to use collections api
-    - migrating 3 modules to use collections would help in show users how to migrate users
+    - Migrating 3 modules to use collections would help in show users how to migrate users
 - [Sign mode textual](https://github.com/cosmos/cosmos-sdk/issues/11970) (75%)
     - Sign mode textual has been under construction for 2 quarters now, this quarter the goal is to move towards v1 and potentially line up a audit before final release.
 - Core API